 Unfortunately, the FPV has some lag, but anyway, the controls are overlaid on video and it is difficult to fly the aircraft in first-person view mode.

 Cheerson CX-10W review – Test flight

-In order to test the flight capabilities of the CX-10W quad I had to install on my smartphone the previously mentioned app.
+In order to test the flight capabilities of the CX-10W quad, I had to install on my smartphone the previously mentioned app.

-By default, the virtual controls function in mode2 with left stick as throttle.
+By default, the virtual controls function in mode2 with the left stick as a throttle.
 The flight direction of the aircraft can be controlled with the right control stick or through the smartphone’s internal gyro-sensor by tilting the phone.
 Practically, the Cheerson CX-10W can be controlled like we play a mobile game, children will surely love this feature.